ddarksmith/alfresco-docker/README.md

 The elasticsearch folder need to be own by elasticsearch user with the uid 991 on your host
 ```
 $ useradd -u 991 elasticsearch
-$ chown elasticsearch /volumes/data/postgres-data
+$ chown elasticsearch /volumes/data/els-data

 ```

-The redis log folder need to be own by redi user with the uid 107 on your host.
+The elacticsearch log folder need to be owned by logstash user with the id 991 on your host
-(Beware, on some system user uid 107 is 'messagebus' You can just chown to this user in that specific case)
 ```
-$ useradd -u 107 redis
+$ useradd -u 992 logstash
-$ chown redis /volumes/logs/elk/redis
+$ chown logstash /volumes/logs/elk/logstash

 ```

 If you have ssl certificate for your company put it in /volumes/config/ssl and configure alfresco-vhost.conf with it's correct name in those lines
 ```